hbctraining/bioinformatics_online/guidelines/for_learners.md

 **Zoom Meeting**

 We will be using Zoom for the workshop, and a Zoom account is NOT needed to join.
 We will provide a URL that can be used to join the classroom/meeting with a web browser or with the Zoom app.
-* If you have the Zoom app downloaded, make sure to select the "Open zoom.us" option at launch to open the Zoom app
+* If you are **using the Zoom app** downloaded, make sure to select the "Open zoom.us" option at launch to open the Zoom app
 <p align="center">
 <img src="img/launch_options.png" width="500">
 </p>

-* If you want to use the browser, select cancel in the pop up window shown above, followed by clicking on "start from your browser" option (shown in the red box)
+* If you are **using the browser**, select cancel in the pop up window shown above, followed by clicking on "start from your browser" option (shown in the red box)
 <p align="center">
 <img src="img/launch_in_browser_box2.png" width="500">
 </p>